BadPirate/BP/README.md

 * BPSimpleTVC - Allows for rapid building of UITableViews without having to setup all the cruft.
 Create Sections / Rows, and assign rows click and load actions.
 * NSString+BP - Category on NSString that aids in a few things that iOS left out (URLEncoding, Creating GET parameter style URL's, validating emails)
 * UIActionSheet+BP / UIAlertView+BP - Categories that allow you to create alert views / action sheets that don't need a delegate (blocks rock), much cleaner.
+* CLLocationManager+BP - Allows you to fetch the location quickly and easily, useful for if you just need it once, and don't need updates.